PassbackAI

 1 · The problem: Prompt Amnesia

-And yet.
-The field in front of you is a single text area — the same one you used to ask for the spec.
-It has no highlight tool, no per-passage note, no notion that you're holding a list of edits, each anchored to a span the model produced ninety seconds ago.
+And the field in front of you is a single text area — the same one you used to ask for the spec.
+No highlight tool, no per-passage note, no notion that you're holding a list of edits, each anchored to a span the model produced ninety seconds ago.
 So you try to describe all six in prose, in one message, and you hit the wall every LLM user knows: Prompt Amnesia.
-The model loses the thread, forgets half your instructions, or rewrites something you never mentioned.
+The model loses the thread, drops half your instructions, or rewrites something you never mentioned.
+Watch yourself give up.
+You've done all four:

 Point 1, in prose